ericwbailey/modal-nodes/README.md

 - `--palm-large`
 - `--lap-large`

-For example, `c-u-background-color-black--lap-large` will change the background color to black at lap-large's breakpoint.
+For example, `u-background-color-black--lap-large` will change the background color to black at lap-large's breakpoint.

 modal-nodes encourages [mobile-first](https://www.uxmatters.com/mt/archives/2012/03/mobile-first-what-does-it-mean.php) development by using `min-width` for its media queries.